Money

 Your questions answered

 Either way, if there is still a substantial balance remaining, this will mean you’ll start to incur big interest costs.
-It’s why it’s important to pay off your balance in full (or as much as possible) during the initial balance transfer offer period if possible.
+It’s why it’s important to pay off your balance in full (or as much as possible) during the initial balance transfer offer period.

 When choosing between balance transfer credit card offers, you’ll see plenty of competitive deals and interest-free introductory offers.
 Your existing provider will likely have a balance transfer offer.